Web Hosting Performance Test: 120 Days of Real Data

 What Worked Well

-- Screen sharing was seamless and helpful
+- Screen sharing was smooth and effective.

 Frustrations